-Note: As part of legislation adopted in 2018, Massachusetts established a new leave of absence law called the Paid Family Medical Leave Act (PFMLA).
-While some provisions and definitions of the PFMLA are similar to or based on the Massachusetts unemployment insurance law and the federal FMLA, there are many significant differences.
+Note: Massachusetts newest leave of absence law is the Paid Family and Medical Leave Act (PFMLA).
+While some provisions and definitions of the PFMLA are similar to or based on the Massachusetts unemployment insurance law and the federal Family and Medical Leave (FMLA), there are many significant differences.
 For example, while the FMLA allows employers to require employees to use existing paid time off (PTO) during the leave, the PFMLA explicitly prohibits employers from requiring the use of PTO.
 On the other hand, employers may run PFMLA concurrently with FMLA and the Massachusetts Parental Leave Act if applicable.
-Prior to the law taking effect, employers are urged to read the statute and regulations to become familiar with its provisions.
+Given the complexity of the PFMLA, employers are urged to bookmark the website www.mass.gov/orgs/department-of-family-and-medical-leave, and read the statute and regulations to become familiar with its provisions.